serialc/poseidon/README.md

 Poseidon is Python script that extracts tiles from the NEPTUN map server and reconstitutes them as an image.

 1. Select a map you desire from [NEPTUN](http://neptun.unamur.be/items/browse?collection=30)
-2. Start the script and either:
+2. Start the script by either:

-	a. pass the parameters throught the command line, or
+	a. passing the parameters throught the command line, or

 	```
 python namur_city 6/007B 2